gitmachtl/scripts/cardano/testnet/README.md

 </details>

-## How to burn/destroy Native Tokens
+## How to burn/destroy Native Tokens in Offline-Mode

 If you wanna burn(destroy) some Native-Tokens, you can do it similar to the minting process.
 Here you can find an example on how to do it.